ReFreezed/LuaPreprocess/README.md

 ## Help

 Got a question?
-Look if someone has asked the question in the [issue tracker](https://github.com/ReFreezed/LuaPreprocess/issues?q=is%3Aissue), or [create a new issue](https://github.com/ReFreezed/LuaPreprocess/issues/new).
+If the [documentation](http://luapreprocess.refreezed.com/docs/) doesn't have the answer, look if someone has asked the question in the [issue tracker](https://github.com/ReFreezed/LuaPreprocess/issues?q=is%3Aissue), or [create a new issue](https://github.com/ReFreezed/LuaPreprocess/issues/new).

+Also check out the online [syntax highlighter](http://luapreprocess.refreezed.com/highlight/) tool to help visualize errors in code.